tmigone/invoice-mcp/README.md

 **macOS**: `~/Library/Application Support/Claude/claude_desktop_config.json`

-This be accessed in Claude Desktop settings in the Developer tab.
+This can be accessed in Claude Desktop settings in the Developer tab.

 ```json
 {